 The Petersburg Nuclear Physics Institute (PNPI) is near St Petersburg but associated with the Kurchatov Institute.
 It was formerly the B.P.
 Konstantinov Petersburg Nuclear Physics Institute (PIYaF).
 In 1959 the WWR-M research reactor was put into operation, and in 1970 a 1 GeV proton synchrocyclotron started up, these continue in operation.
 A new 100 MWt high-flux reactor with 25 associated research facilities, PIK, is under construction there and achieved criticality in 2012.
 It uses 27 kg of 90% enriched uranium fuel.
 Once commissioned around 2015 PIK will be the most powerful high-flux research beam reactor in Russia, and the national centre for neutron research.

-As ell as three other research reactors, the BOR-60* fast reactor is operated here by RIAR – the world’s only operating fast research reactor.
-It started up in 1969 and is to be replaced about 2019 with a 100-150 MWt multi-purpose fast neutron research reactor – MBIR, with four times the irradiation capacity.
-This will be a multi-loop research reactor capable of testing lead, lead-bismuth and gas coolants as well as sodium, simultaneously in three parallel outside loops.
+As well as three other research reactors, the BOR-60* fast reactor is operated here by RIAR – the world’s only operating fast research reactor.
+It started up in 1969 and is to be replaced after then end of 2020 with a 100-150 MWt multi-purpose fast neutron research reactor – MBIR, with four times the irradiation capacity.
+This will be a multi-loop reactor capable of testing lead or lead-bismuth and gas coolants as well as sodium, simultaneously in three parallel outside loops.
 It will run on vibropacked MOX fuel with plutonium content of 38%, produced at RIAR in existing facilities.
 A 24% Pu fuel may also be used.
 RIAR intends to set up an on-site closed fuel cycle for it, using pyrochemical reprocessing it has developed at pilot scale.
 MBIR’s cost was estimated at RUR 16.4 billion ($454 million) in 2010.
 It will be the central part of the International Research Centre at RIAR’s site, costing about $1 billion.
 In September 2010 Rosatom had said that the MBIR multi-function fast reactor program would be open to foreign collaboration, in connection with the IAEA INPRO program, and in June 2013 an agreement with France and the USA was signed to this end.
 Rostechnadzor granted a site licence to RIAR in August 2014, a construction licence is expected in May 2015 and completion is expected in 2020.

 The first 100 MWe Lead-Bismuth Fast Reactor (SVBR) from Gidropress is to be built at RIAR and operated from 2017.
 It is designed to use a wide variety of fuels, though the demonstration unit will initially use uranium enriched to 16.3%.
 With U-Pu MOX fuel it would operate in closed cycle.
 The SVBR-100 could be the first reactor cooled by heavy metal to be utilized to generate electricity.
 It is described by Gidropress as a multi-function reactor, for power, heat or desalination.

-RAIR has established a joint venture with JSC Izotop - Izotop-NIIAR, to produce Mo-99 at Dimitrovgrad from 2010, using newly-installed German equipment.
-This is aiming to capture 20% of the world market for Mo-99 by 2012, and 40% subsequently.
+RAIR has established a joint venture with JSC Izotop – Izotop-NIIAR – to produce Mo-99 at Dimitrovgrad from 2010, using newly-installed German equipment.
+This aimed to capture 20% of the world market for Mo-99 by 2012, and 40% subsequently.
 In September 2010 JSC Isotop signed a framework agreement with Canada-based MDS Nordion to explore commercial opportunities outside Russia on the basis of this JV, initially over ten years.